-India has the second largest population worldwide and is the seventh biggest country on the globe.
-Despite being the fifth richest country in the world, over 800 million of a population of almost 1.4 billion are considered poor.
-This means that healthcare facilities are not properly funded to protect people in poverty, resulting in thousands of deaths from curable seasonal illnesses.
+India has the second largest population worldwide and is the seventh biggest country in the globe.
+Despite being the fifth most prosperous country in the world, over 800 million of a population of over 1.4 billion are considered poor.
+This means that healthcare facilities are not adequately funded to protect people in poverty, resulting in thousands of deaths from curable seasonal illnesses.
 Similarly, homelessness, inadequate shelter, and the water and hunger crises put communities in vulnerable positions, leaving them susceptible to illness and suffering.

 Though the situation is dire all year round, winter in India poses a greater threat of the transmission of diseases such as flu, COVID-19, and pneumonia.
-Each of these are preventable and treatable illnesses when aided with the correct facilities and medicines.
+Each of these is a preventable and treatable illness when aided with the correct facilities and medicines.
 Unfortunately, much of India is not wealthy enough to access both the means of prevention and treatment, causing thousands to suffer and eventually die from these conditions.

 The Effect of Climate Change